westerveltco/django-email-relay/README.md

 - `EMAIL_HOST_PASSWORD`

 Additionally, the service can be configured using any setting available to Django by default, for example if you want to set a default from email (`DEFAULT_FROM_EMAIL`) or a common subject prefix (`EMAIL_SUBJECT_PREFIX`).

+Configuration of the relay service differs depending on whether you are using the provided Docker image or the management command within a Django project.

 #### Docker